 Cranes, Colors, and Cabernet Festival

-The Big 400 celebrates autumn with their Cranes, Colors & Cabernet Festival (and Cider too!) on Saturday, October 17, 2015.
+The Big 400 celebrates autumn with their Cranes, Colors & Cabernet Festival (and Cider too!) in October each year.

 The Greater Sandhill Crane is celebrated with this fun, family-friendly festival.
 One of the largest Crane sanctuaries in Michigan, the Haehnle Bird Sanctuary is located within The Big 400.
 In the fall, Sandhill Cranes gather in staging areas like the Haehnle Sanctuary to begin the migration process.
 During the height of the staging period thousands of Cranes can be seen at the sanctuary.